cwun/ng2-employee-tracker/README.md

-# Tutorials on Rewriting an Employee Tracker with AngularJS 2 and TypeScript
+# Tutorials on rewriting an Employee Tracker with Angular 2 and TypeScript

 This simple Employee Tracker provides users the ability to track important activities ranging from human resources to operations.